rexresearch

 all optical switch.
 The input and output waveguides are coupled

 with a high Q cavity.
-The resonant frequency of the cavity can be
+The resonant frequency of the cavity can

-previously demonstrated in photonic crystal systems.
+has been previously demonstrated in photonic crystal systems.

 [0127] If light which is shined into the gate waveguide gets